Who We Are

 Yes.
 There are no state restrictions on who can conduct a memorial service for spreading a loved one’s cremains.
 We work with Bristol Motor Speedway to coordinate these services and will do our best to honor special requests.
 If you’d like to hold a service during an event, please notify us at least 24 hours in advance.

-No, we cannot loan or rent golf carts due to insurance restrictions.
-However, we do offer golf cart shuttle services for local events in exchange for a donation to our ministry.
+Unfortunately, we are not able to loan or rent out our golf carts due to insurance restrictions.
+However, we do offer a golf cart shuttle service for local events in exchange for a donation to our ministry.
 Contact us for more details.

-For safety reasons, all shuttle and tram services pause for up to an hour after the event ends.
-This allows fans to walk safely to parking lots before vehicles start moving.
-If you need assistance, visit the ADA Accessible information booths at Gate 6 or Gate 17 to wait for a shuttle.
-Once track officials allow movement, we prioritize passengers at ADA booths before resuming other pickups.
+For safety reasons, all shuttle and tram services are suspended for up to an hour after an event ends.
+This allows everyone to safely walk back to the parking lots before vehicles start moving.
+If you need assistance getting back to your vehicle, visit the guest service booth across from either Gate 6 or Gate 17 to wait for a shuttle.
+Once track officials allow shuttle and tram services to resume, we prioritize passengers at those booths before resuming other pickups.

 Yes!
-Our focus isn’t on the race itself, but on serving and assisting guests.
+Our focus isn’t the race; it’s the people we serve.
 Many of our volunteers are so engaged in their work that they hardly notice what’s happening on the track.

 Yes!
 Our volunteer opportunities are flexible, and we’ll work with your availability.

-When you sign up, we’ll send detailed instructions on where to park, check in, and what to expect.
-If needed, we can also give you a tour of the facility before or after orientation.
+Before the event, we’ll send out detailed instructions and a map showing where to park, where to check in, and what to expect.
+We can also give you a tour of the facility to help you get your bearings if needed.

-Yes.
-Before the race, we’ll schedule you for an orientation class to explain our ministry and how we serve at the track.
-When you arrive for your shift, you’ll get a short tour, and we’ll pair you with an experienced volunteer to help you feel comfortable.
+Yes!
+Our website is designed to introduce you to our ministry and how we serve at the track, it also has a section for volunteer resources to help you get started.
+When you arrive at an event for your shift, you’ll get a short tour, and we’ll pair you with an experienced volunteer to help you feel comfortable and show you the ropes.

-We encourage volunteers to sign up with friends; it makes the experience even better!
-Children are welcome, but race weekends can be busy, and younger ones may get restless.
-If you’d like to bring a child, talk with our volunteer coordinator for guidance.
+We encourage volunteers to sign up with their friends; it makes the whole experience even better!
+And yes, children are welcome, but race weekends can be very busy, and younger ones may tend to get restless with all the excitement around.
+If you’d like to bring your child, speak with our volunteer coordinator for the best guidance.

 Our ministry partners share God's hope in Christ at racetracks all across the United States.
 Here are just a few of them.